Q&A with Bernd Mense

 Question: How does Reiser help processors make a better burger that consumers want?

-BM: Our Vemag gourmet patty line – the first one in the business – allows processors to make a burger very loose and homestyle-looking and just compact enough to hold together.
+BM: Our Vemag gourmet burger line – the first one in the business – allows processors to make a burger very loose and homestyle-looking and just compact enough to hold together.

 The best burger is made in two phases: loose in a grinder or utilizing a bowl chopper, which uses knives inside to cut the meat individually without pressure into smaller pieces.
 That makes meat looser and gives a burger a bigger, better flavor profile.
 The final grind makes it even looser.